Best AI Agent Frameworks in 2026

 The Bottom Line

 LangGraph for complex agents that need graphs, persistence, and observability.
 CrewAI for multi-agent teams with clear role separation.
-OpenAI Agents SDK for the fastest prototype-to-production path on OpenAI.
+OpenAI Agents SDK, Anthropic Agent SDK, and Google ADK (April 2026) for the fastest prototype-to-production path inside each vendor's ecosystem, accept the lock-in tradeoff.
 Mastra for TypeScript teams.
 Semantic Kernel for enterprise .NET/Java.
-Start with the framework that matches your language and complexity level.
-Every framework is free — the real cost is the LLM API bill.
+AutoGen/AG2 is fine for research but not for net-new production code in 2026, Microsoft is steering teams to its Agent Framework.
+Start with the framework that matches your language and the complexity of your workflow.
+Every framework is free, the real cost is the LLM API bill.

 Frequently Asked Questions